1. Skip to content

 A prominent comedian and a supporter of the opposition, he often highlights the struggles and frustrations of average Kenyans.

-To the surprise of many, Orwa too has said he is tired of the protests and wants the country to move forward.
+To the surprise of many Orwa, too, has said he is tired of the protests and wants the country to move forward.

 "I understand the anger and frustration of the youth, especially Gen Z, who will be out protesting on August 8," Orwa said.
 "But as Kenyans, we are not shocked by this.
 We support the government and we just want to move forward and work together.
 We no longer want violence and unrest."

-Orwa believes that constant protests are not a solution.
+Orwa believes constant protests are not a solution.
 "Gen Z should come up with a leader who can represent their interests effectively," he said.

 "If they can't do that, then it's time for the country to move on.
 We need to focus on working together and creating a stable and peaceful environment for everyone."